jlegewie/zotfile/readme.md

 ## Changelog

+#### Changes in 4.1.5

+- Fix problem when renaming files in place
+- Fix problem with "Restrict saved search"

 #### Changes in 4.1.4

 - Rename file at current location if "Custom Location" is not specified (thanks to [Soham Sinha](https://github.com/sohamm17))